masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 set(${FIRMWARE_NAME}_PORT /dev/tty.usbmodem1d11)
 ```

-{#user-content-mac-serial-terminals}

 ### Mac Serial Terminals

 On Mac the easiest way to get a Serial Terminal is to use the `screen` terminal emulator.
+To
-To start a `screen` serial session:
+start a `screen` serial session:

 ```
 screen /dev/tty.usbmodemXXX